 The Municipal Act, 2001, S.O.
-2001, c.25 (Municipal Act) under Part V.1 authorizes a municipality to establish a Code of Conduct for Members of Council, its Committees and Local Boards, and to appoint an Integrity Commissioner who reports to Council and who is responsible for performing in an independent manner the functions assigned by the municipality with respect to:
+2001, c.25 (Municipal Act) under Part V.1 requires a municipality to establish a Code of Conduct for Members of Council and local boards, and to appoint an Integrity Commissioner.
+The Integrity Commissioner reports to Council and is responsible for performing, in an independent manner, the functions assigned by the municipality with respect to any or all of the following: